Noble-Lab/cascadia/README.md

       --checkpoint cascadia.ckpt \
       --out demo_results

+The demo dataset and model checkpoint is available [here](https://drive.google.com/drive/folders/1UTrZIrCdUqYqscbqga_KdX8kc8ZjMMfr?usp=sharing).
 For larger inference jobs, in order to reduce runtime we recommend using a GPU and setting the batch size to the largest value that still fits on GPU memory.

 The output is a mztab text file containing one row for each Cascadia prediction.
 The relevent columns are:
 -	predicted_sequence